By using this site, you agree to the Privacy Policy and Terms of Use.

 Section 7 outlines the entities authorised to initiate legal proceedings, including the police, aggrieved individuals, parents and relatives, as well as recognized welfare institutions or organisations.

 To further enhance enforcement, Section 8 categorises these offences as non-bailable and cognizable.
-Additionally, Section 8-A places the burden of proof on the accused or the one denying the offence, making the legal process more stringent and accountable.
+Additionally, Section 8-A places the burden of proof on the accused or the one denying the offence.
+The legal process more stringent and accountable is being made.

 Legal Precedents And Interpretations In Dowry Death Cases